 Have you ever been out to an event, or on a tight schedule, and wished you could feed your baby amongst it all without having to go sit on the sidelines?
-Using a carrier or sling as an aid to support baby whilst you feed them is a game-changer.
+Using a baby carrier or sling as an aid to support wee ones whilst you feed them is a game-changer.

 Mum’s Grapevine babywearing expert, Brooke Maree, shares with us how to safely breastfeed in a carrier, which carrier to use, and the profound benefits of feeding in this position.

 Before we start, let’s check in with ourselves first.
 Have you mastered breastfeeding skills?
 Have you got this babywearing thing down pat too?
 Okay great, now we’re ready to look at combining them both.

 Feeding your baby can be done just about anywhere and anytime, but there are certain tricks that can make life easier for breastfeeding mummas (like those amazing invisible zips that make feeding in tops a dream!).

 Breastfeeding in a soft structured carrier works for most people.
 First, start with the carrier set up as normal; with baby centred, tight, and high against your chest.
 When you’re ready to feed, determine which breast first, left or right, then loosen the straps slowly.
 You’re not undoing any buckles here, simply loosening them off and bringing baby down to your breast height.
 From here, you either move your baby, and the whole carrier, slightly left or slightly right, depending on which side you’re feeding from.

 Enjoy feeding your baby here keeping one or two hands on them for safety and checking on them constantly.
 You can use the hood of your carrier for privacy if you desire but it’s imperative you don’t cover or obstruct the airways of your baby.
 Once you’re finished the feed, you simply do the opposite of how you got them there.
 Scoot them back to the centre of your body and tighten the carrier to bring them up high ‘close enough to kiss’ and secure.